itsjoshuagraves/digitalgarden/content/art/skull-001/index.md

 ---
-title: Skulls [Series-001]
+title: Skulls-001
 tags: [Analog]
 date: 2021-01-01
 bookToc: false
 image: skull-series-001-a.webp
-summary: "Experiment in applying an iron oxide coating to a resin skull, then letting it rust.
+summary: "Series.
+Experiment in applying an iron oxide coating to a resin skull, then letting it rust.
 I also rusted the nails in a solution of vinegar and hydrogen peroxide."
 ---

 {{< columns >}}